Skip to main content

 • humor

-• “There's a skill point system (or rather a 'bonus stat' allocation system); I won't blame you if you don't notice it, it's so hilariously inconsequential.”
+• “There's a skill point system (or rather a "bonus stat" allocation system); I won't blame if you don't notice it, it's so hilariously inconsequential.”

-• “I also can't think of many games on the market that are really doing what they're attempting with the nice blend of classic style Armored Core and souls-like exploration, all wrapped up in a unique, cute and funny mecha musume aesthetic.”
+• “I also can't think of many games on the market that's really doing what it's attempting with the nice blend of classic style Armored Core and souls-like exploration, all wrapped up in a unique, cute and funny, mecha musume aesthetic.”

 • character development

-• “The story, lore, aesthetic, character design, area design, writing (including English), UI, music, are all very very good.”
+• “The story, lore, aesthetic, character design, area design, writing (including English), UI, and music are all very, very good.”

 • “The character designs, lore, and music are all great.”